Send Browser Data with Honeycomb Web Instrumentation

 apiKey required* string Honeycomb API Key for sending traces directly to Honeycomb.

-serviceName optional string unknown_service The name of this browser application.
+serviceName optional string unknown_service The name of the browser application.
 Your telemetry will appear in a Honeycomb dataset with this name.

 localVisualizations optional boolean false For each trace created, print a link to the console so that you can find it in Honeycomb.
 Useful in development environments, but do not use in production.

-tracesEndpoint optional string ${endpoint}/v1/traces Populate this to send traces to a route other than /v1/ traces.
+tracesEndpoint optional string ${endpoint}/v1/traces Populate this option to send traces to a route other than /v1/traces.

 debug optional boolean false Enable additional logging.